What Women Should Know About Topical Spironolactone

 Hyperkalemia is likely the most concerning side-effect caused by oral spironolactone.
 (04) While hyperkalemia in a healthy young woman is not a significant concern, the condition may pose a danger for older women and in women with heart problems or kidney disorders.

-How is topical spironolactone different?
+How is topical Spironolactone different?

-While oral spironolactone is ingested, topical spironolactone is administered onto the skin or scalp.
+While oral Spironolactone is ingested, topical Spironolactone is administered onto the skin or scalp.
 Because topical spironolactone skips the digestive system and doesn’t enter the bloodstream, the topical version’s side effects are milder (or none) but with the same hair growth efficacy.
-Topical spironolactone also acts directly on the area that needs attention the most — hair follicles.
-Oral spironolactone, on the other hand, must journey all throughout the body to get to its intended destination.
+Topical Spironolactone also acts directly on the area that needs attention the most — hair follicles.
+Oral Spironolactone, on the other hand, must journey all throughout the body to get to its intended destination.

-How does topical spironolactone affect hair follicles?
+How does topical Spironolactone affect hair follicles?

 Hair follicles are critical to hair growth and maintenance.
 Healthy hair follicles produce and keep hair according to the hair’s natural growth cycle.
 Too much DHT, however, causes hair follicles to shrink over time until they no longer grow hair.

 Spironolactone encourages hair growth by preventing the development of DHT and other androgen hormones.
-Topical spironolactone also targets the DHT receptors at the hair follicles, preventing — and sometimes reversing — the shrunken follicles.
+Topical Spironolactone also targets the DHT receptors at the hair follicles, preventing — and sometimes reversing — the shrunken follicles.

-Why is topical spironolactone for women only?
+Why is topical Spironolactone for women only?

-The exact process that makes spironolactone so successful (blocking DHT and androgens) is also what makes the medication unpleasant for men.
+The exact process that makes Spironolactone so successful (blocking DHT and androgens) is also what makes the medication unpleasant for men.
 Testosterone, for example, is primarily an androgen hormone found in males.
-Blocking androgens like testosterone in a healthy male may cause undesirable side effects.
+Blocking androgens like Testosterone in a healthy male may cause undesirable side effects.

 To make a vital point, exceptionally high doses of spironolactone are often prescribed to men wishing to undergo gender transition into women.
 Therefore, oral or topical spironolactone is typically prescribed for women only.